Jagrati09Singhal/Neural-Ninjas-/README.md

 Final project presentation in PDF format

-Summarizes the concept, goals, tech stack, feature highlights, and project flow
+Summarizes the concept,problem statement,approach, goals, tech stack, feature highlights, and project flow

-Includes visuals and mockups for better understanding

 Prepared for judges and mentors to quickly review the project vision and progress